andrew/ultimate-awesome/README.md

 - [awesome-R](https://github.com/qinwf/awesome-R) - A curated list of awesome R packages, frameworks and software.
 - [alternative-front-ends](https://github.com/mendel5/alternative-front-ends) - Overview of alternative open source front-ends for popular internet platforms (e.g. YouTube, Twitter, etc.).
 - [awesome-reMarkable](https://github.com/reHackable/awesome-reMarkable) - A curated list of projects related to the reMarkable tablet.
+- [awesome-iptv](https://github.com/iptv-org/awesome-iptv) - A curated list of resources related to IPTV.
 - [awesome-data-engineering](https://github.com/igorbarinov/awesome-data-engineering) - A curated list of data engineering tools for software developers.
 - [awesome-swift](https://github.com/Wolg/awesome-swift) - A curated list of awesome Swift frameworks, libraries and software.
 - [awesome-android-libraries](https://github.com/wasabeef/awesome-android-libraries) - This is an alphabetical list of libraries for Android development, the majority being actively maintained.